fluffy/blinky/README.md

 ```
 stm32flash -w build/blinky.hex -v -b 115200 -m 8e1 -i "-dtr," /dev/cu.usbserial-31110
 ```

 If this fails, try the following reset then try to flash again.
+This will not work on a brand new uniitalized board, the board needs tobe programmed forfirst time with st-flash.

 Can reset the board with:
 ```